temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 2. Edit the `start/main.go` file to call `client.UpdateWorkerBuildIdCompatibility()` before starting your Workflow.
-3. Run a new version of your worker by running `go run worker/main.go` in a new terminal window.
-You do not need to terminate your old worker.
-If you restart your workflow by running
+3. Run a new version of your Worker by running `go run worker/main.go` in a new terminal window.
+You do not need to terminate your old Worker.
+If you restart your Workflow by running
-   `go run start/main.go` again, you should see some output from the terminal window of your new worker.
-This indicates that the workflow was chosen and run by the new, versioned worker, and the unversioned worker was ignored.
+   `go run start/main.go` again, you should see some output from the terminal window of your new Worker.
+This indicates that the Workflow was chosen and run by the new, versioned Worker, and the unversioned Worker was ignored.
 You can also verify this by visiting the Web UI again.
 Nothing will have changed in the business logic of your Workflow, but you can examine the `pizza-tasks` Task Queue or the "Workers" UI tab to see the registered Workers and their versions.